nxp-mcuxpresso/mcuxsdk-doc/boards/imx95lpd5evk19/gettingStarted/topics/build_an_example_application_002.md

 # Build an example application

-The following steps guide you through opening the `hello_world_sm` example application.
+The following steps guide you through opening the `hello_world` example application.
 These steps may change slightly for other example applications, as some of these applications may have additional layers of folders in their paths.

 1. If not already done, open the desired demo application workspace.
 Most example application workspace files can be located using the following path: